All Episodes

 But Trump's out there tweeting, thanks to Stephen Miller, defending me so well on lying fake news or whatever it was the tweet said.

-But here's Stephanopoulus.
+But here's Stephanopoulos.

-The point of Stephanopoulos' question is okay, you guys are rounding up all these innocent harmless illegals, and you're just throwing them out of the country.
+The point of Stephanopoulos' question is, okay, you guys are rounding up all these innocent, harmless illegals and you're just throwing them out of the country.

-You really think they're a threat to national security.
+You really think they're a threat to national security?

 And Miller answers it as a rule of law question.

-He says, Well, first of all, it would be really improper, unethical, and wrong for the White House to pick up the phone and call an ICE officer and say, hey, if you find an illegal who violated the law, ignore it.
+He says, well, first of all, it would be really improper, unethical, and wrong for the White House to pick up the phone and call an ICE officer and say, hey, if you find an illegal who violated the law, ignore it.

 We wouldn't do that.